yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 	"./instantreplay.png| A driver toggle for power management would be so much simpler"
   >}}

-Then on yuzu, enable Exclusive Fullscreen from `Emulation > Configure.. > Graphics > Fullscreen Mode`.
+After this, on yuzu enable Exclusive Fullscreen from `Emulation > Configure.. > Graphics > Fullscreen Mode`.
 Then just play your games in fullscreen by pressing F11.
 This step can be avoided if you also enable `Record Desktop`, but keep in mind this would increase your power consumption even while doing nothing.